 ObamaCare Medicaid Expansion sets the eligibility level for Medicaid at 133% FLP, although there is a special deduction to income equal to five percentage points of the poverty level raising the effective eligibility level to 138% of poverty.

-Medicaid Expansion covers those who are most likely to use emergency services costing hospitals tens of billions in unpaid hospital bills.
+Medicaid Expansion covers those who are most likely to use emergency services that cost hospitals tens of billions in unpaid hospital bills.

 Low-income families and other Americans who would be eligible for Medicaid will fall between the cracks without expansion (as they do now).
 ObamaCare will most likely have to insure them in the ObamaCare health exchanges.
 This is projected to drive up the cost of insurance for all Americans by a great deal.

-Big Business backed groups like ALEC and the NFIB frequently suggest legislation that seeks to dismantle public programs at a state level.
+Big Business-backed groups like ALEC and the NFIB frequently suggest legislation that seeks to dismantle public programs at a state level.
 They tend to achieve this in Red states where they have the most pull.
 These states need Medicaid the most as they have the most low-income individuals falling through the cracks.
-They will also put a bigger burden on everyone else as it will cost more to insure their poorest on the exchange.
+They will also put a bigger burden on everyone else as it will cost more to insure their poorest on the marketplaces.

 The federal government will pay for most (90% - 100%) of the Medicaid expansion when it is implemented in 2014, but states would be required to pay for up to 10% percent of it by 2020.

 Some States, are saying that paying 0% - 10% of the Medicaid expansion as laid out under ObamaCare will cost them too much.
-While some States will pay more, the increase is very small (3% average increase in Medicaid Spending) even for the States who will pay the most.
+While some States will pay more, the increase is very small (3% average increase in Medicaid Spending), even for the States who will pay the most.
 Keep in mind emergency room visits cost the State tax payer millions, while the burden of Medicaid is split between the Federal Government and the State.
 Therefore most State's would save money over the first 3 years of expansion at the least.

 Some States are expected to save Billions from ObamaCare's Medicaid Expansion.